-Greg Hartwell is a specialist registrar with a great deal of expertise in working in policy settings.
-Over 2014 he provided guidance to SPHR@L on dissemination and translation in such settings.
-He has now secured and also led on his own research into evidence to inform policy and practice at a local and national level.
+Greg Hartwell is a specialist registrar with a great deal of expertise in working in a range of local and national policy settings.
+He is currently leading on his own research into evidence to inform policy and practice around local authority commissioning of stop smoking services.

 Dalya Marks has a split post between LSHTM & Camden Primary Care Trust to work on integrating public health research and practice.
 Her research interests are grounded in public health and policy implications of the screening for, and prevention of coronary morbidity/mortality.

 Fred Martineau was a Clinical Research Fellow working on local alcohol policy research and former SPHR@L team member.
 He has a paediatric background and has previously worked in the NHS for five years, as well as in Sierra Leone supporting government child health services as a Medical Coordinator for Welbodi Partnership.